ChristopherLemon/PerfAnalyzer/README.md

     apt-get install linux-tools-common linux-tools-generic linux-tools-`uname -r`

 Next the perf_paranoid setting should be set to an appropriate value.
-Setting it to 0 or -1 gives provides the required functionality.
+Setting it to 0 or -1 provides the required functionality.

     sudo sh -c 'echo -1 >/proc/sys/kernel/perf_event_paranoid'